csiro-fair/marimba/README.md

 └───{collection}.log                -
 ```

-The usual order you might use the MarImBA commands might be:
+The usual order you might use the Marimba commands might be:
 * `marimba new {collection}`
 * `marimba new {instrument}`
 * `marimba new {deployment}`